 When you write product reviews, it is important that the content is truly helpful to readers.
 Google recently updated how it ranks product reviews to prioritize the content that is the most informative.

-This means that instead of just giving surface-level details, you should share any first-hand insights that you have, and don’t shy away from diving into the weaknesses of a product.
+This means that instead of just giving surface-level details, you should share any first-hand insights you have and don’t shy away from diving into the weaknesses of a product.

 Doing so will make the content seem objective while also showing that you actually have experience with the product.